 (1) Posts and pegs are to be made from jarrah, jam (wood) wandoo, steel, concrete or polypropylene.

-[(1a) repealed]

 (2) Survey marks are to be placed so that they are firm and stable.

 (3) The size of posts or pegs is determined by the area enclosed by the perimeter upon which they are placed in accordance with the Table to this regulation.